lmweber/nnSVG/README.md

 R/Bioconductor package implementing our method `nnSVG` for scalable identification of spatially variable genes (SVGs) using nearest-neighbor Gaussian processes in spatially resolved transcriptomics (ST) data.

+The package is integrated into the Bioconductor framework and uses the [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) class to store ST data and results.

-The package is integrated into Bioconductor and will be submitted to Bioconductor soon.
+The package will be submitted to Bioconductor soon.

 ## Installation